sritejamantha/sritejamantha.github.io/_publications/2013-JChemPhys-1.md

 ---
-title: "Molecular dynamics simulation of a single-stranded DNA with heterogeneous distribution of nucleobases in aqueous medium"
+title: "[4] Molecular dynamics simulation of a single-stranded DNA with heterogeneous distribution of nucleobases in aqueous medium"
 collection: publications
 permalink: /publication/2013-JChemPhys-1
-excerpt: 'Conformational transitions of single-stranded DNA (ss-DNA) in an aqueous solution.'
+#excerpt: 'Conformational transitions of single-stranded DNA (ss-DNA) in an aqueous #solution.'
 date: 2013-08-21
 venue: 'Journal of Chemical Physics'
 paperurl: 'https://doi.org/10.1063/1.4818537'